Cognitive disorders in the practice of a primary link: Focus for patients with arterial hypertension

 Place of publication:

-arterial hypertension (AH) is currently a very urgent problem of modern society.
-Its prevalence among an adult population is an average of 30–45%, significantly increasing in older age groups.
-In addition, due to the expected increase in life expectancy, an increase in the number of patients with AH is predicted.
-From the point of view of clinical significance, special attention to AH is due to a wide range of complications caused by the disease and involved target organs, including the heart, blood vessels, kidneys, organ of vision and brain.
-Several large population studies showed that the higher the office blood pressure (blood pressure), the higher the risk of stroke, coronary heart disease, heart failure, peripheral arterial diseases, and the terminal stage of renal failure and sudden death.
-AH is also recognized as one of the pathogenetic factors of the development of vascular cognitive impairment (KN) and Alzheimer's disease.
-However, before achieving the final stage - dementia, patients are sequentially intermediate stages between the normal level of cognitive functioning and the very difficult KN, as the cognitive status develops progressively, gradually violating the quality of life and negatively affecting the adaptation of a person in various fields of daily activities.
-There are many studies that clearly established the relationship between increased blood pressure and KN and demonstrated that the latter are one of the earliest manifestations of brain damage against the background of hypertension.
+Arterial hypertension (AH) is currently a highly pressing issue in modern society.
+Its prevalence among the adult population averages 30–45%, increasing significantly in older age groups.
+Furthermore, due to the expected increase in life expectancy, the number of patients with AH is projected to increase.
+In terms of clinical significance, particular attention to AH is due to the wide range of complications caused by the disease and the target organs involved, including the heart, blood vessels, kidneys, vision, and brain.
+Several large population-based studies have shown that the higher the office blood pressure (BP), the higher the risk of stroke, coronary heart disease, heart failure, peripheral artery disease, end-stage renal disease, and sudden death.
+AH is also recognized as a pathogenetic factor in the development of vascular cognitive impairment (CI) and Alzheimer's disease.
+However, before reaching the final stage of dementia, patients consistently progress through intermediate stages between normal cognitive functioning and severe cognitive impairment.
+As these stages progress, cognitive status progressively deteriorates, gradually impairing quality of life and negatively impacting a person's adaptation to various aspects of daily life.
+Numerous studies have clearly established a link between elevated blood pressure and cognitive impairment, demonstrating that the latter represents one of the earliest manifestations of brain damage associated with hypertension.

 Source of photos and images Shutterstock.com